JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 ### Types for compiler options

-Some of `compilerOptions` use the new types instead of the `String` type:
+Some of the `compilerOptions` use the new types instead of the `String` type:

 | Option | Type | Example |
 |--------|------|---------|